consensus-shipyard/ipc/extras/axelar-token/README.md

 > Cross L1 chain atomic deposit of ERC20 tokens into token-supply subnets, via the Axelar network.

-**⚠️ Disclaimer: These contracts and implementation herein have not been security-reviewed or audited, and are considered bleeding-edge in terms of development.
+**⚠️ Disclaimer: The contracts and implementation herein have not been security-reviewed or audited.
+They are considered bleeding-edge in terms of development.
 IPC developers do not make any guarantees.
 USE AT YOUR OWN RISK.**